 Istanbul Basilica Cistern is a popular tourist destination in Istanbul, Turkey.
 It's a magnificent example of Byzantine engineering, and it's arguably the city's most distinctive attraction.
 Throughout the season, the cistern's architecture and cavernous interior provide a calming sense of wonder and hospitality.

 The majestic Topkapi Palace was built shortly after the Ottoman conquest of Istanbul by Fatih Sultan Mehmet, and it was extended by each subsequent Sultan until it became what it is today.
 Mosques, kitchens, archives, and classrooms, as well as stables, treasuries, barracks, armories, the imperial mint, governmental offices, and audience rooms, can all be found here.
 It had a population of nearly 4,000 people during its heyday.
-By 1909, the entire structure had been destroyed, and it had been converted into a museum.
+By 1909, the entire structure was destroyed and converted into a museum.

 The Galata Tower (Galata Kulesi) is one of the most recognizable landmarks on the Golden Horn, as well as one of Istanbul's major attractions.
 The Genoese, a trading friend of the Byzantine Dynasty, constructed the tower, which was one of many built along the Golden Horn to defend the Byzantines from their enemies.